gurditsingh/hydeout/_posts/test.md

 	 - Batch 1 have two records between 01:00 to 01:05 so the count is 2.
 	 - Batch 2 have three records one record belongs to 01:00 to 01:05 so the count updates to 3. next one record between 01:05 to 01:10. last record between 01:10 to 01:15.
-	 - Batch 2 have three records one records belongs to 01:10 to 01:15 so the count updates to 2. next two records between 01:15 to 01:20 so the count is 2.
+	 - Batch 3 have three records one records belongs to 01:10 to 01:15 so the count updates to 2. next two records between 01:15 to 01:20 so the count is 2.

 > This is how tumbling window works, you have noticed that even if you change the micro batch interval or called trigger interval, it will still produce the same output.
 ----

-**Sliding window:**
+**Sliding window:** are aggregates over a period of time that are reported at a higher frequency than the aggregation period itself.
+As such, sliding windows refer to an aggregation with two time specifications: the window length and the reporting frequency.